benhowell/benhowell.github.com/_drafts/the_open_plan_anti_pattern.md

 #### The Argument against Open Plan Work Spaces

-In 1998, a study by Banbury and Berry[^2] found that all background noise, even in the absense of speech, had a significant negative impact on ability to do mental arithmetic and on memory.
-Coffee grinders, mobile phones, keyboard tapping, mouse clicking, you name it, even in the absense of speech or even any visual distraction is detrimental to mental acuity.
+In 1998, a study by Banbury and Berry[^2] found that all background noise, even in the absence of speech, had a significant negative impact on ability to do mental arithmetic and on memory.
+Coffee grinders, mobile phones, keyboard tapping, mouse clicking, you name it, even in the absence of speech or even any visual distraction is detrimental to mental acuity.

-Ok, so noise is a problem, that's now clear from the studies, so why not just isolate yourself in a pair of headphones and crank some metal?
+OK, so noise is a problem, that's now clear from the studies, so why not just isolate yourself in a pair of headphones and crank some metal?
 Well, many people retreat into a pair of headphones and listen to music to try to block out all other auditory distractions.
 Unfortunately, Furnham and Strbac[^3] show this is detrimental to cognitive performance too (but at least to me, more tolerable than the yakity yak!).

 Sundstrom et al.[^4], showed as far back as 1980, that privacy afforded by architecture is directly correlated with ones feeling of psychological privacy which in turn was shown to be directly correlated with higher workplace performance and career satisfaction.
 Openness, it was concluded was directly related to increased disturbances and decreased privacy.
 Most negatively affected were those with the most demanding roles as, what comes as no surprise, those roles require peace, privacy and lack of interruption in order to perform at the required level.
 Not overwhelmingly surprising but worth noting nonetheless, is that no matter the role of employee, the overwhelming preference was for private working conditions, and the performance of even "non-complex" roles saw increased productivity when afforded privacy.